andihkzs/inspectpro/README.md

 ## 🐛 Bug Reports

 Found a bug?
-Please [create an issue](https://github.com/yourusername/inspectpro/issues) with:
+Please create an issue on GitHub with:

 - Browser and version
 - Steps to reproduce